Learning by Doing: Legal Clinics

 Practice alternative dispute resolution techniques involving juvenile court matters, criminal misdemeanors, employment discrimination cases, landlord-tenant disputes and small claims.

-Focus on cases challenging closed government processes; interview and counsel clients, conduct factual investigation and legal research, develop case strategies, collect and analyze documents, and assist with litigation.
+Focus on cases challenging closed government processes, interview and counsel clients, conduct factual investigations and legal research, develop case strategies, collect and analyze documents, and assist with litigation.
+(Offered in the fall and spring semesters).

-Help represent middle-income and small-business taxpayers before the U.S. Tax Court and U.S. District Court; interview and counsel clients, conduct factual investigations and legal research, develop case strategies, prepare tax returns, and assist with litigation.
+Students who intern in the Tax Clinic help represent middle-income individual and small-business taxpayers before the Internal Revenue Service, Illinois Department of Revenue, U.S. Tax Court and U.S. District Court.
+Specific tasks include interviewing and counseling clients, conducting factual investigations and legal research, developing case strategies, preparing tax returns, and assisting with litigation.
+Students also may become involved with community outreach, pro bono, and marketing activities of the clinic.

 Learn more about the Chicago-Kent Law Offices and its services.